 What Is the Difference Between Freestanding and Built-in Fireplace Inserts?

 There’s a slight difference in how gas fireplaces work when it comes to freestanding and built-in fireplace inserts.
-Freestanding gas fireplaces emulate the function of the traditional wood-burning stove, which heats spaces efficiently by covering all of the area in front and around the fireplace.
-Meanwhile, built-in fireplace inserts are easily installed into a place in a wall or island to deliver warmth (for which most gas fireplaces are efficient, especially if they’re ventless).
+Freestanding gas fireplaces emulate the function of wood-burning stoves and wood pellet stoves, which heat spaces efficiently by covering all of the areas in front and around the fireplace.
+Meanwhile, built-in gas fireplace inserts are easily installed into a place in a wall or island to deliver warmth (for which most gas fireplaces are efficient, especially if they’re ventless).
 As with the above, your choice of fireplace boils down to preference!

 How Can I Get My New Fireplace?

 Inquire for a quote or speak to a sales expert about what you’re looking for in a new gas fireplace.
 Here at Fireside Appliance, we carry quality fireplaces at affordable prices and a 30-day price match guarantee.
 We also offer delivery and installation options, and we have financing available for you as well.
-All you need to do is call or visit one of our locations near you.
+All you need to do is call or visit one of our locations near you to learn more about how gas fireplaces work and the options we have in stock.